nirmash/redis-schema/README.md

 ## Create some data validation rules for Redis keys

 We will create a couple of schema rules for Redis keys and Redis lists.
 Let's imaging that we want to store a list of Vehicle Identification Numbers (VIN) in our Redis database.
-VIN numbers follow a strict format (upper case characters with the exception of I, O, or Q with the last 6 characters being numeric and overall length of 17  characthers).
+VIN numbers follow a strict format (upper case characters with the exception of I, O, or Q with the last 6 characters being numeric and overall length of 17 characters).
 We will validate that a string meets the VIN format by using a [RegEx](https://en.wikipedia.org/wiki/Regular_expression) rule.

 ```
 172.28.1.4:6379> schema.regex_rule vin_ \b[(A-H|J-N|P|R-Z|0-9)]{17}\b
 ```
 To execute validation rules on incoming data, the module includes a `key_upsert` command.
-This command takes a Redis command as it's first parameter (e.g. `set`,`sadd`) a field name and the value(s).
+This command takes a Redis command as its first parameter (e.g. `set`,`sadd`) a field name and the value(s).

 Inserting a valid VIN into a [Redis set](https://redis.io/commands/sadd) will look like:
 ```